December Commencement Guide for Students

 At the commencement ceremony, each graduate receives a diploma cover from President Vaughn.
-The diploma is mailed to the student’s permanent home address once all degree requirements have been met and all financial obligations to UT have been satisfied.
+The actual diploma is mailed to the address provided by the student in the "apply to graduate" portal once all degree requirements have been met, and all UT financial obligations have been satisfied.
 Students should keep their diploma covers and place their diplomas in them when they arrive.
-Most diplomas are mailed by the Registrar’s Office by the second week in January.
+Diplomas are mailed by the Registrar's Office beginning the second week of January.

 The names of students receiving bachelor’s degrees who are candidates to receive academic honors are announced at commencement if they have completed their requirements by that day.
 Upon completion, the honors are inscribed on their diplomas and transcripts.
 Graduation honors, however, are not awarded to those receiving second bachelor’s degrees.
 Transfer students must have earned at least 31 hours at The University of Tampa in order to qualify for academic honors.

 Cum Laude for those with grade point averages of at least 3.5 earned on all work attempted at the University and grade point averages of at least 3.5 when combined with all previously attempted college work.

 Magna Cum Laude for those with grade point averages of at least 3.75 earned on all work attempted at the University and grade point averages of at least 3.75 when combined with all previously attempted college work.